rpcpool/yellowstone-faithful/README.md

     epoch-455.car-*-gsfa-index
 ```

-To get URLs for downloading the local files, please get in touch with help@triton.one.
+To get URLs for downloading the local files, please open a data cloning request as an issue on this repo with your contact details and we will help organise a cloning setup for you.

 ### Filecoin RPC server